-The European Court of Human Rights found no violation of the right to freedom of peaceful assembly where an individual was arrested, prosecuted, convicted and fined for having participated in an unauthorized protest.
-Mr. Ziliberberg had been involved in a protest against the local municipal’s decision to redact student privileges for public transportation.
-The protest began peacefully, but later turned violent.
-Mr. Ziliberberg denied that he had been involved in any violence.
-Nevertheless, the domestic courts convicted him and imposed a fine.
+The European Court of Human Rights found no violation of the right to peaceful assembly when an individual was arrested, prosecuted, convicted and fined for having participated in an unauthorized protest.
+Mr. Ziliberberg had been involved in a peaceful turned violent protest against the local municipal decision to redact student privileges for public transportation.
+Although Mr. Ziliberberg denied that he had been involved in any violence, domestic courts convicted him and imposed a fine.
 He appealed his conviction but was unable to attend the hearing of his appeal because his summons was only posted the day before the hearing.
-His conviction was upheld on appeal.
-He took his case to the European Court of Human Rights, which found that Mr. Ziliberberg’s right to a fair hearing had been violated because he had not received any prior notice of his appeal hearing.
-However, the European Court refused to find a violation of his right to freedom of peaceful assembly.
-In its decision, the European Court recognized that States need to be able impose sanctions to enforce compliance with laws requiring that protests be subject to prior authorization in certain cases.
+The court found that Mr. Ziliberberg’s right to a fair hearing had been violated because he had not received any prior notice of his appeal hearing.
+However, the European Court refused to find a violation of his right to peaceful assembly by reasoning that States can impose sanctions to enforce compliance with laws, such as requiring that protests be authorized.

 On April 18, 2000, Mr. Ziliberberg attended a demonstration at the Great National Assembly Square in Chişinău to protest against a municipal decision to revoke public transportation privileges for students.
 The demonstration was not authorized as required by law and the organizers did not even apply for authorization.
 The protest began peacefully, but later some members of the crowd allegedly started throwing eggs and rocks at the municipal building.
 The police arrested Mr. Ziliberberg, subjected him interrogation by criminal investigators, and charged him with being an active participant in an unauthorized protest in violation of Article 174/1 § 4 of the Code of Administrative Offences (CAO).